-In 2007, Amy took a break from polling to work as a media consultant and ad scriptwriter.
-Amy spent the 2008 U.S. election cycle working as David Axelrod’s chief of staff at AKPD Message and Media before moving to GMMB.
-She wrote and produced ads for winning campaigns, including President Barack Obama, and also served as the creative director for GMMB’s work on behalf of the Democratic Congressional Campaign Committee.
+In the 2008 election cycle, Amy took a break from polling to work in media consulting.
+She started as David Axelrod’s Chief of Staff at AKPD Message and Media before moving to GMMB.
+There, she wrote and produced ads for winning campaigns, including President Barack Obama and Reps.
+Gabby Giffords and Donna Edwards.

 In the corporate world, Amy helps media and technology companies – including Uber, GoFundMe, MTV, VH-1, Cosmopolitan Magazine, and the XO Group – communicate better with millennials and other target audiences.